Students can participate in the Honors Program in two ways: by entering Commonwealth Honors or Departmental Honors.

 - In your first two years, you’ll complete Honors in the Core, earning 12 honors credits that fulfill core curriculum and graduation requirements.

-- You can choose among a rich variety of honors courses that are offered each semester in nearly every field of study, from Art by Brave Women in 1950s NYC, to Latinx Literature, Medical Ethics, and Sustainable Practices Connecting the Environment, Economics & Social Justice.
+- You can choose among a rich variety of honors courses that are offered each semester in nearly every field of study, from Art and Brave Women in 1950s NYC, to Latinx Literature, Medical Ethics, and Sustainable Practices Connecting the Environment, Economics & Social Justice.

 Students frequently say the honors thesis was their most rewarding experience at BSU.
-They appreciate the one-on-one mentoring, immersing themselves in an area of study they love and producing an exemplary sample of their work for competitive job opportunities or graduate school.
+They appreciate the one-on-one mentoring, immersing themselves in an area of study they love, and producing an exemplary sample of their work for competitive job opportunities or graduate school.